chrisant996/clink-gizmos/README.md

 ## command_substitution.lua

 _Disabled by default.
-To enable it, set the global variable `clink_gizmos_command_substitutions = true` in one of your Lua scripts that gets loaded before the clink-gizmos directory._
+To enable it, set the global variable `clink_gizmos_command_substitution = true` in one of your Lua scripts that gets loaded before the clink-gizmos directory._

 This simulates very simplistic command substitutions similar to bash.
 Any `$(command)` in a command line is replaced by the output from running the specified command.